 Based in Cairns, Queensland, the Centre for Indigenous Health Equity Research was officially launched in August 2017.

-The Centre is directed by Professor Roxanne Bainbridge and deputy director A/Prof Janya McCalman and is complemented by a team of 15 researchers, 4 research workers, 23 students, and 1 administrator.
+The Centre is directed by Professor Roxanne Bainbridge and deputy director A/Prof Janya McCalman and is complemented by a team of researchers, research assistants, and Masters & PhD students.

 Founded on the basis of an NHMRC funded five-year adolescents resilience project, the work of CIHER has expanded to include projects related not only to adolescent mental health but also transition to community control of primary health care services, workforce development, cultural competence, institutional racism, service integration and research impact.